What is the Water Quality in Galveston, Texas?

-Compared to other US cities over 50,000, Galveston water quality ranks in the high-mid range for contamination excluding Lead.
+Compared to other US cities, Galveston water quality ranks in the high-mid range for contamination excluding Lead.

 Let’s look closer at what’s in Galveston’s water.

 What’s in Galveston water?